Our “Marge The Barge”

 A front wheel arch needs a bit of fibreglass repair

 I think the boot struts need something as it closes too heavy.
+Now replaced!

 New stainless steel exhaust backbox doesn’t quite align with the gap in the bumper